-The main online platform that will be used throughout the program is Zoom for the scheduled meetings.
+Zoom will be the main platform used for the scheduled meetings.
 Students will also have access to their own ACE website that will provide information on various components of the program and include the schedules for each service project.

 Students can use whichever tools they are most comfortable with for the project work such as MS Office or Google Drive.
 This will be up to their discretion although GVI uses Google Drive and so some resources and information will be shared through that platform.
 Students may wish to use Google Docs to effectively collaborate and communicate ideas on their service project with their group.

-Previous coursework in Thai history, culture, music, and literature is not required but is strongly encouraged.
+Previous coursework in Thai history, culture, music, marine conservation, media and literature is not required but is strongly encouraged

 - Commitment to honest and ethical behaviors – Actively seeks to understand and adhere to the values, policies, procedures, and protocols of ACE and their host organization/community; lives up to commitments and promises they make to others